The following professionals lent their expertise to this article:

 What is the process for applying to a medical billing and coding school?

-The application process for a medical billing and coding program can vary from one school to the next.
-Some are as simple as clicking “enroll” and following subsequent steps to check out.
-In these cases, you can enroll immediately without completing any type of prerequisite coursework.
+The application process for a medical billing and coding program may vary between schools.
+Some are as simple as clicking “Enroll” and following the subsequent steps without completing any type of prerequisite coursework.

-On the other hand, some schools have a more involved process.
-You may be required to take specific classes that familiarize you with certain topics in preparation for billing and coding program content.
+Other schools have a more involved process that may require you to take specific classes in preparation for billing and coding program content.
 For example, Anne Arundel Community College’s application process includes attending an information session, completing prerequisites, and submitting standardized test scores or passing placement tests.

 Medical Billing and Coding Certifications and Continuing Education: Your Options in Maryland

-To keep a certification current, professionals may be required to complete continuing education classes.
-Maintaining a CPC credential, which is issued by the American Academy of Professional Coders, entails completing 36 continuing education credits every two years.
+To maintain your certification, you may have to complete continuing education classes.
+The CPC credential, issued by the American Academy of Professional Coders, requires completing 36 continuing education credits every two years.

 How Much Do Maryland Medical Billers and Coders Make?